 There are a number of ways you might come into contact with the PAN:

-You may obtain this from customers over the phone, fax or by post, when you take Cardholder Not Present transactions.
+You may obtain this from customers over the phone or by post, when you take Cardholder Not Present transactions.

 When taking a face-to-face transaction, the PAN is printed on the customer’s card.